putaindecode/putaindecode.io/content/en/articles/js/flow/index.md

 ## Okay, how do we get this in JS?

-That's the part where [Flow](http://flowtype.org) does its magic.
-It's a static analysis tool for JS.
-It detects typing incompatibilities in your code.
+That's the part where [Flow](http://flowtype.org), a static analysis tool for JS, does its magic; it detects typing incompatibilities in your code.

 ```javascript
 /* @flow */